tc39/proposal-decorators/README.md

 ### If the previous TC39 decorators proposals didn't work out, why not go back and standardize TS/Babel legacy decorators?

 **Optimizability**: This decorator proposal and legacy decorators are common in decorators being functions.
-However, the calling convention of this proposal is designed to be more optimizable by enginesby making the following changes vs legacy decorators:
+However, the calling convention of this proposal is designed to be more optimizable by engines by making the following changes vs legacy decorators:
 - The incomplete class under construction is not exposed to decorators, so it does not need to observably undergo shape changes during class definition evaluation.
 - Only the construct being decorated may be changed in its contents; the "shape" of the property descriptor may not change.